stephenslab/mixsqp/README.md

 # mixSQP

-mix-SQP: Sequention Quadratic Programming for fast maximum-likelihood estimation of mixture proportions
+mix-SQP: Sequential Quadratic Programming for fast maximum-likelihood estimation of mixture proportions

 We provide code implementing optimization method for maximum-likelihood estimation of mixture proportions, including a fast algorithm based on sequential quadratic programming, which we call "mix-SQP".

 This repository contains code resources to accompany our research paper,